augustofrade/red-it-extension/README.md

 - **Wildcard**: `java*` - blocks posts containing "javascript", "java", etc.
 - **Case insensitive**: All keywords are matched case-insensitively

-## 📝 Reporting Issues

-Found a bug or have a feature request?
-Please [open an issue](https://github.com/augustofrade/red-it-extension/issues) with:

-- Clear description of the issue or feature
-- Steps to reproduce (for bugs)
-- Expected vs actual behavior
-- Screenshots if applicable

 ## ❔ Permissions

 Below are the following permissions the extension requires and what they are used for: